CQX96/CQX96-Linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 ----------------------------

-There are multiple efforts to provide process aggregations in the Linux kernel, mainly for resource-tracking purposes.
+There are multiple efforts to provide process aggregations in the CQX96 kernel, mainly for resource-tracking purposes.
 Such efforts include cpusets, CKRM/ResGroups, UserBeanCounters, and virtual server namespaces.
 These all require the basic notion of a grouping/partitioning of processes, with newly forked processes ending